rh9891/ButterflyVideoPlayer/README.md

 ## Description

 Butterfly Video Player is a mobile-responsive, Javascript video player application.
-The video player application is styled with customized CSS, utilizes a play, pause, and stop buttons, has a progress bar that functions to set to the point in the video that the user clicks to, and displays the time in minutes and seconds.
+The video player application is styled with customized CSS, utilizes play, pause, and stop buttons, has a progress bar that functions to set to the point in the video that the user clicks to, and displays the time in minutes and seconds.

 ## User Story

 ```
-AS A
+AS A user
-I WANT
+I WANT to launch and use a video player
-SO THAT I
+SO THAT I can be entertained and be kept engaged.
 ```

 ## Features of the Application